mkijowski/remote-learning/README.md

 ---
 ### Webex
-Cisco Webex is a web conferencing platform that supports scheduled and live web conferencing, including voice, video, and screen sharing among a number of individuals.
+Cisco Webex is a web conferencing platform that supports scheduled and live web conferencing, including voice, video, and sc0reen sharing among a number of individuals.
 This service may not work best for large groups but will provide a way to have virtual office hours with individual and small groups of students.
 This solution is licensed through CaTS and available to all WSU faculty.